Azure/azure-powershell/src/SecurityInsights/SecurityInsights/help/Update-AzSentinelDataConnector.md

 ```powershell
 PS C:\> Update-AzSentinelDataConnector -ResourceGroupName "MyResourceGroup" -WorkspaceName "MyWorkspaceName" -DataConnectorId "MyDataConnectorId" -Alerts Disabled
 ```

-The command gets the Data Connector by *DataConnectorId* and sets the *Alerts* state to *Disabled*.
+This example gets the Data Connector by *DataConnectorId* and sets the *Alerts* state to *Disabled*.
 All other properties remain the same.

 ## PARAMETERS